sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-14-Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).md

 If you're serious about Los Cabos ownership, you need to understand these costs.

-[Use our closing cost calculator](https://calculator.sellingcabo.homes/los-cabos-closing-costs-calculator) to see your real numbers based on your budget.
+<a href="https://calculator.sellingcabo.homes/los-cabos-closing-costs-calculator" target="_blank">Use our closing cost calculator</a> to see your real numbers based on your budget.

 It takes 30 seconds and could save you thousands in surprises.